 While the best view is at the bottom of a long staircase, kids and pets will find enjoyment in the trails and beach that accompany this magnificently tall waterfall.

 - Drive time: 5 hours, 22 minutes from Detroit

 - Height: 48 feet

 With a lot of area to explore as well as rowboat rentals, your family has the opportunity to see the falls up-close.
 There is an upper and lower area, but the upper area is accessible via 94 steps, which might a little more challenging for kids to tackle.
-If you are an out-of-state resident, the fee is $9/day.
+An $11 state recreation passport is required to enter the park.

 - Location: Lemont, Illinois

 - Drive time: 4 hours, 15 minutes from Detroit

 - Height: Not listed

 Dupageforest.org cites that this waterfall is home to over 300 animal species and over 700 plants.
 This offers an inside look at many of the species local to Illinois.
 With trails accessible to horseback riders and bicyclists, there are many different ways to enjoy the scenic route.

 This post was originally published in 2020 and is updated regularly.